Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_Quickstart/README.md

 );
 ```
 1. the previous endpoint has been setup so after we get the filestatus updated event, we update the delete location.
-2. to download the file, you only need to call `curl http://localhost:5000/delete`
+2. to delete the file, you only need to call `curl http://localhost:5000/delete`

 ## **Inbound pstn call
-1. insert the following code snippets above `app.Run()`, rerun the server, and end existing calls.
 ```c#
 app.MapPost("/incomingcall", async (
     [FromBody] Azure.Messaging.EventGrid.EventGridEvent[] eventGridEvents) =>